Huskyeder/stackato-doc/admin/cluster/index.rst

 Router Nodes
 ^^^^^^^^^^^^

-In smaller clusters, the Router role can be run on the Core Node.
-To run its own on a separate node:
+In smaller clusters, the Router enabled with the Core node should be sufficient, and the Core node can function as the gateway.
+To attach a node enabling just the router role:

 .. parsed-literal::

  	$ kato node attach -e router *CORE_IP*

-Note that the public DNS entry for the Stackato cluster's API endpoint must resolve to the Router if it is separate from the Core Node.
-For clusters requiring multiple Routers, see the :ref:`Load Balancer and Multiple Routers <cluster-load-balancer>` section below.
+If a Router-only node is the gateway to Stackato, the public DNS entry for the API endpoint must point to that node.
+For larger clusters requiring multiple gateway Routers, see the :ref:`Load Balancer and Multiple Routers <cluster-load-balancer>` section below.

 .. _server-cluster-data-services: